-What to do if your dog is in chronic pain:
+What to do if your dog is in chronic pain

 Contact your veterinarian if you see any changes in your dog’s behavior or see any signs that they are communicating pain.
 Many sources of pain will increase if left unmanaged so it is best to immediately understand the source and see if you can help your dog.
 A visit to your vet or other health expert will help you determine the source of your dog’s pain and help with a treatment plan.

 Have you ever left your veterinarian or your doctor for that matter and thought I forgot to mention that?
 Or, wondered to yourself if you imagined certain symptoms your dog was having?
 This is where documenting the dog pain comes in.

 Confine Your Dog

-Comfort Your Dog.
+Comfort Your Dog

 Comforting your dog is different than keeping your dog comfortable.
 Comforting your dog is making them feel loved and understood.
 So, along with making your dog feel comfortable ensure your dog feels like their needs are being met and they will feel that way if you are kind and compassionate.

-Get Guidance Before Administering any Medicines.
+Get Guidance Before Administering Medicines

 Not only should dog owners not give medicines or treat pain without guidance from a veterinarian but giving pain medications before your vet has had a chance to assess the chronic pain could prevent them from being able to do a thorough exam.
 Also, vets advise to never give your pet human medications.

-Consider Non-pharmacologic and Natural Options for Pain Management.
+Consider Natural Options for Pain Management

 There are many alternative methods to manage pain that pharmacologic drugs, including acupuncture, pulsed electromagnetic field therapy, laser therapy, and chiropractic care.
-Find a complete list of natural ways to manage dog pain associated with arthritis here and other ways with the help of non-veterinarian practitioners that you can support your dog here.
+Find a complete list of natural ways to manage dog pain associated with arthritis here and other ways with the help of non-veterinarian practitioners that you can support your dog.

-Work on Reducing Your Dog’s Inflammation.
+Work on Reducing Dog Inflammation

 Inflammation does play a role in recovery in that it calls blood to the area to heal, at the same time a large amount of inflammation can prevent the body from healing quickly.
 Focus on food and supplements that reduce inflammation, like the ingredients found in Relieve Plus hemp spray for dogs.

-Monitor Dog Pain During Your Regular Exams.
+Monitor Dog Pain With Regular Vet Exams

 Although we are talking here about what to do if your dog is in pain preventive and pain management which starts with your regular exams is important.
 At least annually and as part of regular exams, your vet can objectively monitor, measure, and manage pain.

-Watch for Signs of Aggression.
+Watch for Signs of Aggression

 Some dogs become aggressive when they had no prior behavioral issues of aggression when experiencing pain. (see discussion of aggression in dogs in our article CBD for Aggressive Dogs.)
 Keeping your dog confined and comfortable will help with this but note that the onset of aggressive behavior could be due to pain.